shina1/projectSymbiosis./README.md

 1. Fork the repo.
 2. clone the repo to your local machine
-3. create your own branch you will be working on from your local repo (pc).
+3. create your own branch you will be working on from your local repo (pc) . [git branch name_of_your_branch].

+4) switch to your branch.

-4. push your updated code to your own branch.
+5. push your updated code to your own branch.
-5. create a pull request (PR).
+6. create a pull request (PR).
-6. Do not merge your PR yourself. thanks.
+7. Do not merge your PR yourself. thanks.